MaterializeInc/materialize/doc/user/content/sql/types/list.md

 #### Between `list`s

 You can cast one list type to another if the type of the source list’s elements can be cast to the target list’s elements’ type.
 For example, `float list` can be cast to `int list`, but `float list` cannot be cast to `timestamp list`.

+Note that this rule also applies to casting between custom list types.

 #### From `list`